gradle/gradle/design-docs/jdk9-support.md

 - Changes to the specification of the public APIs should trigger regeneration of the API jar
 - If the specification of the public APIs do not change, API jar is not rebuilt

-## Story: Model the API jar as a buildable element produced by the library
+## Story: Extract a buildable element to represent the compiled classes of the library variant

-Decouple the generation of the API jar from the generation of the implementation jar.
+The next 3 stories form a larger effort to decouple the generation of the API jar from the generation of the implementation jar.
 A new binary spec type should likely be introduced, supporting only classes found in a directory.
 Replace the configuration of compile tasks from `JarBinarySpec` to the new binary type.
 Compose `JarBinarySpec` with that new specification.

-TBD: More clarification needed about how to properly separate the two.

-- Extract a buildable element to represent the compiled classes of the library variant:
+The first step involves the creation of a buildable element to represent the compiled classes of a variant.

+### Implementation

 - Add a `JvmClassesSpec` buildable element type.
 - Add `classes` property to `JarBinarySpec` that points to an instance of `JvmClassesSpec`.
 - Remove `resourcesDir` from `JarBinarySpec`.
 Generate resources into the classes dir.
 - With `JvmClassesSpec`:
     - Move `classesDir` from `JarBinarySpec`.
     - Add `inputs` property, a set of `LanguageSourceSet`.
 Defaults to library variant's input source sets.
     - Build task for this element should compile input sources to classes and process input resources.
     - Replace the Play plugin's `JvmClasses` with this.

+### Test cases

+- Can compile the classes of a component without having to build the jar
+- Building the jar should depend on the classes
-    - Components report should show details of the `classes` element for a library variant.
+- Components report should show details of the `classes` element for a library variant

-- Extract a buildable element to represent the implementation Jar of the library variant:
+## Story: Extract a buildable element to represent the implementation Jar of the library variant

+The second step in order to separate API jars from implementation jars involves the creation of a separate buildable element to represent the implementation Jar of a variant.

+### Implementation

 - Add a `JarSpec` buildable element type.
 - Add `jar` property to `JarBinarySpec` that points to an instance of `JarSpec`.
 - With `JarSpec`:
     - Move `jarFile` from `JarBinarySpec`.
     - Add `inputs` property, a set of `JvmClassesSpec`.
 Defaults to the `classes` of the library variant.
     - Build task for this element should build the runtime Jar from input classes/resources.

+### Test cases

 - Components report should show details of the `jar` element for a library variant.

-- Add a buildable element to represent the API of the library variant:
+## Story: Add a buildable element to represent the API of the library variant

+The last step of separating API from implementation involves the creation of a buildable element to represent the API of a library.
+Once this story is implemented it must be possible to reuse the same directory of classes for building both the API and the implementation jars of a variant.

+### Implementation

 - Add `api` property that points to an instance of `JarSpec`.
 - Inputs should be the `classes` of the library variant.
 - Build task for this element should build the API Jar.
 - Components report should show details of the `api` element for a library variant.
 - Rename `JarBinarySpec` to `JvmLibraryVariantSpec`.

 ### Test cases